convox/convox/docs/deployment/scaling.md

 Deploy the service with `kubectl apply -f dd-agent-service.yaml`

-In this example we will use a simple [nodejs](https://github.com/convox-examples/nodejs) app to demonstrate how to setup scaling with this method.
+In this example we will start with a simple [nodejs app](https://github.com/convox-examples/nodejs) to demonstrate how to setup scaling with this method.

 Based on the provided template we can make a basic page views metric for the node application:
 ```html